-Design Phase 1 & 2A design is complete.
-Phase 2B (1.1 miles) is proposed as part of the Fiscal Year 2016 budget.
+Design Phases 1, 2A, and 2B design is complete.
 Upon project completion, U.C.
 Davis will continue monitoring the undercrossings and conduct post-construction monitoring to document the project's effectiveness in reducing wildlife-vehicle collisions.
 U.C.
 Davis' monitoring will also include the use of GPS collars on mountain lions, as well as cameras placed at the undercrossings to document the use of the SR 241 wildlife undercrossings in a manner that was agreed to by USFWS.

-Construction Phase 1 & 2A (5.3 miles) of the new wildlife fence project is currently under construction.
+Construction Phase 1, 2A, and 2B (6.4 miles) of the new wildlife fence project completed construction in FY 2016.

-Cost/Budget The project costs are shown in Table 4.
+Cost/Budget The initial project costs are shown in Table 4.

-Schedule Phase 2B is scheduled to be completed by June 2016.
-Phase 3, if implemented, would be designed in conjunction with the 241 Widening Project (133 to Chapman).
+Schedule Should future phases be implemented, they would be designed in conjunction with the 241 Widening Project (133 to Chapman) and begin at the juncture of the 241/133 and extend north to Chapman/Santiago Canyon Road.